Daily Breeze, Nov. 6, 2001

 Cane, who thought I was a narc when I first walked in, is so thoroughly converted that he agrees to be my MC, the Flava Flav to my Chuck D.

 "Oh-ohh, Hard Corey!" he shouts over and over during the recording of what are known as the ad-lib tracks, which are added to the mix for background effect.

-Of course, at 1:12, the song is a little short for gangsta rap.
-But then, at 5'6", so am I. But no one at Black Hole seems to mind.
+Of course, at just over one minute, my song is a little short for gangsta rap.
+But then, at just over 5 feet 6 inches, so am I. But no one at Black Hole seems to mind.